Methods for Creation and Linear Elastic Response Analysis of Packings of Semi-flexible Soft Polymer Chains: Defining the constrained Hessian and Rigidity Matrices

 This basis is also useful for removing the components of a vector $\vec{y}$ that violate our constraints:

 With this matrix, $B,$ the constrained extended hessian becomes

 Given some perturbation, $\vec{y}_t$ of our $N_{\textrm{dof}}$ degrees of freedom, the change in energy can be computed as

 The extended hessian can also be diagonalized to find the normal modes.
-The only problem is that the normal modes are in terms of a rather confusing basis, but this can be easily rectified by taking the matrix of eigenvectors and multiplying them by $B^T$ giving a set of $N_\textrm{dof}$ eigenmodes in the familiar basis of positions of particles and strains.
-This entire procedure can also be easily adapted to use the matrix, $\Omega,$ and create an extended hessian that deals only with positional degrees of freedom.
+The only problem is that the normal modes are in terms of a rather confusing basis, but this can be rectified by taking the matrix of eigenvectors and multiplying them by $B^T$ giving a set of $N_\textrm{dof}$ eigenmodes in the familiar basis of positions of particles and strains.
+This entire procedure can also be adapted to use the matrix $\Omega$ instead of $\Gamma.$ This will create an extended hessian that deals only with positional degrees of freedom.